captainGeech42/zanderwork.com/content/blog/htb-doctor.md

 ![Website screenshot](/img/htb/doctor/website.png)

-I added the IP/hostname to my `/etc/hosts`, file, and was redirected to this login page for "Doctor Secure Messaging":
+I added the IP/hostname to my `/etc/hosts`, file, and was redirected to this login page for "Doctor Secure Messaging" upon browsing to `http://doctors.htb`:

 ![Messaging site screenshot](/img/htb/doctor/website-domain.png)

-Looking at the request in Burp, I saw that the `Server` header is `Werkzeug/1.0.1 Python/3.8.2`, which means that it's most likely using Flask as the web app framework:
+Looking at the request in Burp, I saw that the `Server` header was `Werkzeug/1.0.1 Python/3.8.2`, which means that it's most likely using Flask as the web app framework:

 ![Burp screenshot](/img/htb/doctor/burp.png)